Resources and information to keep you and your family healthy and safe:

-The Department of Orthopedics and Rehabilitation at the University of Wisconsin cares for patients at University of Wisconsin Hospital and Clinics, UW Health at the American Center, William S. Middleton Memorial Veteran’s Hospital, American Family Children’s Hospital, Meriter Hospital, as well as other local and regional hospitals and clinics.
+The Department of Orthopedics and Rehabilitation at the University of Wisconsin cares for patients at University Hospital, East Madison Hospital, UW Health Rehabilitation Hospital, William S. Middleton Memorial Veteran’s Hospital, American Family Children’s Hospital, UnityPoint Health – Meriter, as well as other local and regional hospitals and clinics.

-The faculty within the Department of Orthopedics and Rehabilitation at the University of Wisconsin provide state-of-the-art, comprehensive care for adult and childhood musculoskeletal disorders through prompt treatment in quality facilities.
+The faculty within the Department of Orthopedics and Rehabilitation at the University of Wisconsin provide comprehensive care for adults and children with musculoskeletal disorders through prompt treatment in state- of-the-art facilities.
 Our mission is to care for patients with the broadest spectrum of orthopedic needs, including:

 UW Health orthopedic oncology specialists provide an in-depth multidisciplinary approach to the diagnosis and management of musculoskeletal tumors.